-When the processing of a consignment yields more than one output that is intended for the production of RFNBOs, for each output a separate emission factor shall be applied and a separate mass balance shall be used.
+When the processing of a consignment yields more than one output that is intended for the production of RFNBOs, a separate emission factor shall be applied and a separate mass balance shall be used for each output.

-A valid certificate provides evidence that the certified element complies with the criteria of RED II and the CertifHy EU RFNBO Voluntary Scheme.
+A valid certificate provides evidence that the certified element complies with the criteria of Revised Directive EU/2018/2001 and the CertifHy EU RFNBO Voluntary Scheme.